Single Agent Robust Deep Reinforcement Learning for Bus Fleet Control: Introduction

-The remainder of this paper is organized as follows: Section 2 reviews related work on bus bunching problems and reinforcement learning approaches in public transportation systems (especially for bus operation).
-Section 3 describes the problem formulation and simulation environment, including the bus operation model and passenger demand stochastic.
-Section 4 details the proposed method, including the reinforcement learning framework and reward formulation.
-Section 5 presents experimental results and performance comparisons.
-Finally, Section 6 concludes the paper and discusses future research orientations.
+The structure of this paper is organized as follows: Section 2 provides a review of related literature on bus bunching issues and reinforcement learning methodologies within public transportation systems, with a particular focus on bus operations.
+Section 3 outlines the problem formulation and simulation environment, incorporating the bus operation model and stochastic passenger demand.
+Section 4 details the proposed method, specifying the reinforcement learning framework and reward formulation.
+Section 5 presents the experimental results and performance comparisons.
+Finally, Section 6 concludes the paper and discusses directions for future research.

-\section{Related Work}
+\section{Related work}

-\subsection{Bus Bunching Mitigation Strategies}
+\subsection{Bus bunching mitigation strategies}

-Bus bunching mitigation strategies have traditionally been classified into station-based and inter-station-based control approaches\cite{ceder2016public}.
-Station holding aims to regulate headways by delaying early-arriving buses, while interstation control adjusts cruise speeds or leverages traffic signal priority to maintain spacing\cite{cats2012bus, bie2020dynamic}.
-More recent efforts have explored integrated, hybrid strategies that combine both control dimensions.
-For instance,\cite{nie2024robust} proposed a multi-strategy system leveraging DRL to unify stop-level holding, speed guidance, and signal adaptation.

-While such integration improves adaptability under complex conditions, it also introduces training instability, especially in high-dimensional or temporally asynchronous environments.
-Furthermore, much of the existing literature assumes closed-loop or loop-line configurations\cite{cortes2010hybrid, cats2019frequency}, which oversimplify realistic bidirectional and timetable-governed operations.
-Our work addresses these limitations by designing a learning architecture compatible with flexible scheduling and dynamic fleet size.
+Bus bunching mitigation strategies have traditionally been categorized into station-based and inter-station-based control approaches~\cite{ceder2016public}.
+Station holding aims to regulate headways by delaying early-arriving buses~\cite{cats2012bus}, while inter-station control adjusts cruise speeds or leverages traffic signal priority to maintain spacing~\cite{bie2020dynamic}.
+Recent achievements have explored integrated, hybrid strategies that synthesize both control dimensions.
+For instance, \cite{Nie2024MultiStrategy} proposed a multi-strategy system leveraging deep reinforcement learning to unify stop-level holding, speed guidance, and signal adaptation.
+While such integration improves adaptability under complex conditions, it often introduces training instability, especially in high-dimensional or temporally asynchronous environments.
+Furthermore, a significant portion of the existing literature assumes closed-loop or loop-line configurations~\cite{cortes2010hybrid, cats2019frequency}, which oversimplifies realistic bidirectional and timetable-governed operations.